voxpelli/dom-utils/README.md

 Basic small typed DOM helpers that aids in the creation of vanilla JS code.

-Makes it easy to query, create and modify DOM-nodes – consider it a mini-`jQuery`.
+Helps query, create and modify DOM-nodes.
+Like a mini-jQuery.
 Somewhat inspired by [Bliss.js](http://blissfuljs.com/).

 Based on [`@hdsydsvenskan/dom-utils`](https://github.com/sydsvenskan/js-dom-utils) which was based on my personal utility functions.